geekMe1982/Rick-n-Morty/README.md

 Rick & morty is a tiny project that demostrates the following:

-a) using a collection view to demonstate data
+1. using a collection view to demonstate data
-b) fetching data from an API https://rickandmortyapi.com/documentation/#rest
+2. fetching data from an API https://rickandmortyapi.com/documentation/#rest
-c) parsing data by using a codable model
+3. parsing data by using a codable model
-d) switching threads for better UI performance
+4. switching threads for better UI performance
-e) applying gradients to a view
+5. applying gradients to a view
-f) passing data between view controllers
+6. passing data between view controllers